majejam/cssHUD/README.md

 ## Requirements

-* a Resolution of at least 1280 x 720 px
+* A resolution of at least 1280 x 720 px
-* A modern browser
+* A modern browser (Chrome, Edge, Firefox)

 ## Features